FairwindsOps/nova/README.md

 # Nova

-Nova finds Helm charts in your Kubernetes cluster, and checks the upstream repository for any new releases.
+Find outdated or deprecated Helm charts running in your cluster.

 # Installation